 8. Use the Data

-Your helpline can be a huge asset to help you get insights on how your compliance programs are doing across the company.
-Analyze your helpline data to identify trends and hot spot locations, highlight issue areas that require more training.
+Your hotline can be a huge source of insight on how your compliance program is doing across the company.
+Analyze your helpline data to spot trends, identify hot spot locations, and highlight issue areas that require more training.
 Learn which metrics to measure and manage with our free Compliance KPIs worksheet.